stayknight/skutil-express/ReadMe.md

   - `permissions`: Array<string>.
 The keys of permissions allowed to access. if `permissions` is used, then the function provided by `app.setUserAuth` must return the permissions assigned to the user, or the authorization will fail.
   - `handler`: the function handling the request in format. async function and error thrown are supported. the result returned by the handler will be send to the client.
     * the default response body is in json format of `{ code, message, data }`, the result of function return is the data part.
+  - `midwares:` The additional middlewares of express.

+4. The fields of a controller route take effect in the order of `jwt -> roles/permissions -> midwares -> schema/querySchema/paramsSchema/bodySchema ->handler`.
+Once a part throws an error, the process stops and a http error response is returned to the client.
+The default error response body is in json form of `{ code, message }`.
+The suggested error module used in your application is the well-known `http-errors` package.

+## Resonse and Errors

+1. The default success/error response is in json format of `{ code, message, data }`.
+  - `code` is generally the same as `statusCode`.
+You can also specify a custom code in errors through a `customCode` or `code` field.
+If you use a `code` field in errors for custom code, then a `statusCode` or `status` field can be used to specify the statusCode.
+  - `message` is the message of the error, or `ok`.
+  - `data` is the result of the `handler` function return.
+An error response has no data field.
+  - A string thrown is also allowed, in which case the statusCode would be 500.

 ## Maintainers